Alibaba Group (NYSE:BABA) Shares Acquired Rep. Robert Bresnahan, Jr.

 Representative Robert Bresnahan, Jr. (R-Pennsylvania) recently bought shares of Alibaba Group Holding Limited (NYSE:BABA).
-In a filing disclosed on March 27th, the Representative disclosed that they had bought between $1,001 and $15,000 in Alibaba Group stock on March 3rd.
-The trade occurred in the Representative’s “JP MORGAN BROKERAGE ACCOUNT #2” account.
+In a filing disclosed on March 27th, the Representative disclosed that they had bought between $1,001 and $15,000 in Alibaba Group stock on February 25th.

 Representative Robert Bresnahan, Jr. also recently made the following trade(s):